michaeldeistler/michaeldeistler.github.io/about.md

 <br>
 # Machine Learning for Neuroscience

-I am a PhD candidate at the [Max Planck International Research School for Intelligent Systems](https://imprs.is.mpg.de) and the [University of Tübingen](https://uni-tuebingen.de/en/).
-I am part of the [Machine Learning in Science lab](https://www.mackelab.org) led by Jakob Macke.
+I am a post-doctoral researcher at the Max Planck Institute for Biological Intelligence, with Alexander Borst and Jakob Macke.
+I did my PhD in the Machine Learning in Science lab led by Jakob Macke at the University of Tübingen and was a member of the Max Planck International Research School for Intelligent Systems.
 I work on Machine Learning tools for scientific discovery, in particular in neuroscience.
 Below, I outline my main research interests.

 <br>
 ## Large-scale biophysical modelling with differentiable simulation